 - Eat from a smaller plate: Research has shown that simply switching to smaller plates subconsciously makes people eat smaller portions and save the extra on calories.

-- Drink 6 liters of water: Water is the perfect drink to fill up on: it has exactly zero calories AND it fills up your stomach.
+- Drink 4 – 6 liters of water: Water is the perfect drink to fill up on: it has precisely zero calories AND it fills up your stomach.
 Most people are constantly dehydrated.
 I recommend keeping a bottle of water next to your bed and drink a glass first thing in the morning.

-- 50% Protein, 30% Fat, 20% Carbs: This is extremely extremely extremely important.
+- Eat high-protein low-carbohydrate foods: This is extremely extremely extremely important.
 You should eat HIGH PROTEIN, MODERATE TO HIGH FAT, AND LOW CARBOHYDRATE foods.
 If you’re not sure, remember, ALWAYS HIGH PROTEIN.
 Carbohydrates, not fats, are the root cause of obesity.
 Consume as little carbohydrates as possible.
 Fat is actually good for you.
 Saturated fat gets a bad name, but it is essential to consume saturated fats – they protect the liver, are needed for your body to form bones, and are fuel for your brain.
 (More on this here)

 - Drink coffee: Boosts metabolism.
 Keeps you alert.
 Need I elaborate?

 - Breathe Right: Burn your fat away with your breath.
 Breathe in deep and with your stomach.
 Ancient Wisdom.
 Improves metabolism and calmness.

 This article has been continued in Part 2: Exercise.